emhill/117-Su15/src/morea/09.files/pwod.md

 6. Only print out "the".
 7. Count the number of times you see "the" (create a variable or a list) and print it out.

+## lines.py

+Write a python program that reads 3 files, called `text1.txt`, `text2.txt`, and `text3.txt`, counts the number of lines in each file, and prints out the number of lines to a file `counts.txt`.
+Each line of `counts.txt` should look like `[filename]: [the number of lines in the file]`.

+***Hints:***

+  * In UNIX you can get the number of lines in a file using the word count command: `wc -l [filename]`.
+This will allow you to test that your code is working correctly.
+  * You should add the file names `text1.txt`, `text2.txt`, and `text3.txt` to a list, so you don't have to copy & paste your code.

 <!--## Demonstration

-Once you've finished doing the WOD a single time, you can watch me do it:
+Once you've finished doing the HW a single time, you can watch me do it for `while.py` and `count.py`:

 {% include youtube.html id="2GkDAxZOnt8" %}